Avatar-J/smart-themostat/Bugs.md

 ## Bug Title: Text description when AC is turned on does not show reasonable feedback

-**Line No:** 351
+**Line No:** 585
 **Type:** Functional Bug
 **Identified using:** console.log

 ### Description:

-The text display warming room to when the current temperature is less than 25 degrees.
+The text displays "warming room to" when the current temperature is less than 25 degrees.

 ### Expected Behavior: